vg-mjg/saki-portable-online/README.md

    * https://mega.nz/file/WXIziIzL#V-F1dI6cYVkn2PuBjvYkXDk2jJGbEUGxV8ymsIzNGjE
      * Savedata goes in memstick\PSP\SAVEDATA in the PPSSPP folder (found in ./config for linux users).
 Open story mode to check if it is installed correctly.
 (You can also install it from PPSSPP settings probably)
 4. Download ZeroTier https://www.zerotier.com/
+   * You need to restart the PC after the installation or it won't work

 ## ZeroTier setup for host
 1. Make an account